;

 • ‘Immediate treatment’ is urgent treatment, and includes treatment by a registered medical practitioner, registered nurse or paramedic.

-• Note that if immediate treatment is not readily available (eg because the injury happened at a remote site), the notification must still be made.
+• If immediate treatment is not readily available, for example, because the injury happened at a remote site, the notification must still be made.

 Table 1: Other notifiable injuries and illnesses1